 León is considered the safest place in the country.
 People leave their front doors open to let in the breeze during the day.
 Everyone is friendly and seems happy to help (each other and strangers).

-For those travelling to either city from Managua’s Augusto Cesar Sandino International airport (MGA), let me also share what to expect.
+For those travelling to either city from Managua’s Augusto Cesar Sandino International Airport (MGA) [Google Maps location], let me also share what to expect.

 Getting from the Airport to the UCA Terminal

 You can probably catch a public bus from the airport to the UCA Terminal, but we didn’t test that.
 So, the next best option is a taxi.
 You will be bombarded with taxi offers as soon as you walk out of the airport.
 The quotes we received were NIO300 (approximately USD10) per person.
 This is for a private taxi (that is, only you will travel in it).
-The UCA Terminal is 14km (normally 30min) ride away.
+The UCA Terminal is a 14-kilometre (normally 30 minutes) ride away.
 Decide for yourself whether paying the amount is appropriate.

 With the Pan-American Highway less than 100m opposite the airport (you just need to cross the parking lot in front), we decided to give these offers a miss and try our luck at the highway.
 We didn’t have to wait long.
 A collective taxi (that is, three people share a car) cost NIO150 for the two of us (NIO75/approximately USD2.50 per person).
 Collective taxis are normal in Managua, and unless you arrive after dark, they are generally safe.
 Do apply common sense though.
 To be on the side of the traffic heading into town, cross the highway.